openethereum/openethereum.github.io/JSONRPC-parity-module.md

 #### Returns

-- `Object` - Transaction object (same as the parameter) with missing fields filled in by defaults.
+- `Object` - Transaction object (same as the parameter) with missing optional fields filled in by defaults.

 #### Example